To edit the pages, please continue here:

 Make sure the last keyframe is selected in the Properties list.
 Then you are ready to flood the piano with a deep blue.

 Moving the timeline cursor to the beginning of the project and playing it (with Space, or the button in the ), the piano should now change the colour as desired.

 Keyframing was the hardest part of this tutorial.
 If you managed to do it, you will master Kdenlive easily!

 See also Effects section of the manual.

 Since the clips do not provide any audio, let’s search for some nice piece of music, from your local collection or on web pages like Jamendo.
 The audio clip should, after adding it, be dragged to an audio track on the timeline.

 The audio clip can be resized on the timeline the same way as video clips are.
 The cursor will snap in at the end of the project automatically.
-To add a fade out effect at the end of the audio clip (except if you found a file with exactly the right length) you can hover the top right (or left) edge of the timeline clip and drag the green disc to the position where fading out should start.
+To add a fade out effect at the end of the audio clip (except if you found a file with exactly the right length) you can hover the top right (or left) edge of the timeline clip and drag the red shaded triangle to the position where fading out should start.

 A few minutes left, and the project is finished!
 Click the Render button (or go to Ctrl + Enter) to get the dialog shown on the left.
-Select the desired output file for our new video with all effects and transitions, choose MPEG4 (works nearly everywhere) and a bitrate of 2000k (the higher the bitrate, the larger the output file and the better the quality – but since the bitrate for the input clips was 2000k already, using a higher one would not improve quality and is therefore unnecessary), and press the button., or press
+Select the desired output file for our new video with all effects and transitions, choose MP4 (works nearly everywhere), select the output file location and press the button., or press